 Giddy Indoor-to-Outdoor Hot Tubs

-The hotel rooms come in a variety of configurations.
-The room I stayed in had a main sleeping area with two queen beds.
+The hotel rooms come in a variety of configurations, including many suite configurations.
+The room we stayed in had a main sleeping area with two queen beds.
 A second area included a sofa that converted into a queen bed and a breakfast nook with microwave, refrigerator, and sink.
 When we pulled the bed out, we had a hard time figuring out where to put the coffee table that was in front of the couch without blocking the pathway to the bathroom.

 The Wilderness does not offer turndown service.
 In addition to missing the nice touch of a turned-down bed, we also found ourselves running out of towels without a second daily visit from housekeeping.
 Since multiple showers are likely in a resort that features lots of time spent in chlorinated water, the hotel should provide extra towels on their once-a-day rounds.
 They're a bit skimpy with the soap as well.